Nam2862003/PreyPath_RS1/41068_ignition_bringup/README.md

 # 41068 Ignition Bringup

 Bringup for *41068 Robotics Studio I*.
 Launches a Husky robot in a custom simulation world with trees and grass.
-We use **ROS2 Humble** and **Ignition Gazebo Fortress**.
+We use **ROS2 Humble** and **Ignition Gazebo Fortress**.ros2 run 41068_ignition_bringup world_gen.py --size 30 --oaks 12 --pines 10 --rocks 8 --walls

 Worlds are build from [Gazebo Fuel](https://app.gazebosim.org/fuel/models).